OfficeDev/office-js-docs-pr/docs/powerpoint/powerpoint-add-ins.md

 ---
 title: PowerPoint add-ins
 description: ''
-ms.date: 04/15/2019
+ms.date: 06/20/2019
 localization_priority: Priority
 ---

 # PowerPoint add-ins

-You can use PowerPoint add-ins to build engaging solutions for your users' presentations across platforms including Windows, iOS, Office Online, and Mac.
+You can use PowerPoint add-ins to build engaging solutions for your users' presentations across platforms including Windows, iOS, Mac, and in a browser.
 You can create two types of PowerPoint add-ins:

 - Use **content add-ins** to add dynamic HTML5 content to your presentations.
 For example, see the [LucidChart Diagrams for PowerPoint](https://appsource.microsoft.com/product/office/WA104380117) add-in, which you can use to inject an interactive diagram from LucidChart into your deck.